This is a list of places to visit in Bucharest. Why? Because Bucharest is my hometown, and I know more about it than I know about any other city.

 - CEC Palace – built in 1900 and situated on Calea Victoriei opposite the National Museum of Romanian History, is the headquarter of CEC Bank

-- Caru’ cu Bere restaurant – a bar and restaurant in the Lipscani district of Bucharest, opened in 1879 and moved to the current location, in 1899.
+- Caru’ cu Bere restaurant – a bar and restaurant in the Lipscani district of Bucharest, opened in 1879 and moved to its current location in 1899.
 It is noted for its interior decoration, in art nouveau style.

 - Curtea Veche (the Old Princely Court) – built as a palace or residence during the rule of Vlad III Dracula in 1459